PAPAL POWER AND PATRONAGE

 Gain a deeper insight into the history and culture of Renaissance and Early Modern Rome, and the role of the popes as artistic patrons, promoting their wealthy dynasties through increasingly extravagant memorials.
 How did these ambitious papal families use monumental construction projects and great artists to advance and maintain their power?
 Uncover the rivalries of prominent dynasties and learn about the intense political and religious conflict, the scandalous hedonism and all-consuming vanity that characterised this transformative period and helped to create modern Rome.

-Staying in central Rome, explore the Sacred City in the illuminating company of a leading historian and descendent of one of Rome’s oldest families, enjoying unrivalled access to churches, palazzi and some of the most revealing artworks commissioned by competing papal dynasties through the sixteenth and seventeenth centuries.
+Staying in central Rome, explore the Sacred City in the illuminating company of a leading historian, independent curator and advisor, enjoying unrivalled access to churches, palazzi and some of the most revealing artworks commissioned by competing papal dynasties through the sixteenth and seventeenth centuries.

 THE GLORY OF THE RENAISSANCE PAPACY